otrv4/otrv4/otrv4.md

 ## Data Types

-OTRv4 uses many of the data types specified in OTRv3:
+OTRv4 uses many of the data types already specified in OTRv3:

 ```
 Bytes (BYTE):